BennyDeBock/portfolio/content/blog/software-version-a-brief-introduction/index.md

 As part of my current job, I've had to work out/adopt a versioning system.
 "Why?" you may inquire.
 A fantastic question, and to answer it, I'll provide a brief introduction to versioning and its benefits.

 We've probably all come in contact with versioning at some point.
 Be it libraries and frameworks you've used, products you've bought or even the games you've played.
-Every time something get's updated, a new version is created.
+Every time something gets updated, a new version is created.
 However, the key question is:

 ## What is versioning?